blackboard/BBDN-SignUp-List/README.md

 ## To Run Locally
 1. Download the source
+2. The LTI key and secret are stored in config/config.js, edit or leave as is.
 2. Using a terminal, cd into the project directory at the server.js level
 3. To setup: type in the terminal: npm install
 4. To start the app type in the terminal: DEBUG=signuplist:\* npm start & echo $! > .pid